mc100s/developer-questions/frontend.md

 These questions takes inspiration from this: https://roadmap.sh/frontend/latest

-As a developer, it is normal to don't know everything, especially by heart.
-This knowledge is something you should build with time and the following questions are an overview of the questions you might have during interviews.

 ## HTML
 ### What is the difference between `<div>` and `<h1>`?
 ### How does `<meta>` tags work?